Updated August 1, 2001

 Human Resources, applies to office/service and managerial/professional employees at the University of Nebraska-Lincoln.
-The following sections apply to faculty and administrators also:
+The following sections also apply to academic/administrative:

 - Insured Benefits

-- "Employee Assistance Program" and "Employee Tuition Remission" only
+- "Employee Assistance Program" and "Employee & Dependent Scholarship Programs" only

 - Other Policies